-Summer’s almost here!
+Summer’s here!
 It’s time to take the kids to all their favorite places — pools, waterparks, and water play parks, just to name a few.
 You already know to slather on the sunscreen, keep them well hydrated and keep a close eye on them in the water, but there’s something else you may need to add to your water safety checklist.
 How can you keep them safe from contaminated water?

 Recreational Water Illnesses